By Darnell Mayberry •

-"We feel we can put him on (point guards, shooting guards and small forwards) and he does a good job,” Brooks said.
 "He just stays with it.
 Deron is an All-Star player in my mind and he did a good job on him.”

 Williams finished with season-high-tying seven of Utah’s 24 turnovers, resulting in 25 Thunder points as Oklahoma City used a team-oriented effort to make the Jazz pay on the other end.